 What You Can Do with a Psychology Degree

-Finding your career path takes hard work and a lot of imagination.
+Finding your ideal career path takes hard work and a lot of imagination.
 The process is neither intuitive nor clear.
 In fact, the degree you complete does not always lead directly to a career.
 Because I teach psychology courses, I will use a psychology degree as an example.
-But the ideas I share here can apply to you, no matter which degree program you choose.
+But the ideas I share here can apply to you, no matter which online degree program you choose.

 I invite you to consider several career options, including some that you might have overlooked.
-For example, when thinking about a degree in psychology, you might have assumed you will become a therapist.
+For example, when thinking about pursuing a degree in psychology, you might have assumed you will become a therapist.
 It may not be as obvious that you could also work as a police or military officer, in business and industry, management, or even sales and marketing.

 For example, when I share with people that I am a psychologist, they often ask, “Are you going to analyze me?”
 I usually answer with something like, “No, I’m not that kind of psychologist.
 I work with people in business and education.”
 Many people are pleasantly surprised to learn that psychology encompasses many different areas.

 A student recently told me that she wanted a career as an FBI field agent.
 She was concerned that her major in psychology would not help her along that career path, and she did not see the point in taking more psychology courses.
 I informed her that many FBI agents have degrees in psychology.
 Because a degree in psychology provides a solid foundation in understanding people, that could empower your career in law enforcement, public service, counseling, education, and even sales.

 Most importantly, you must also consider what kinds of work you are interested in and comfortable with, as well as your preferred environment.
 Ask yourself these questions:

 - Do I feel like this job is a good fit for me?

 - Is this job something I can see myself doing for a long period of time?